9 Things You Need to Know about the Vectra DA Test for Rheumatoid Arthritis

 8. Should you get the Vectra test?

 Rheumatologists differ in their use of this test.
 Some feel that it’s a valuable addition that can assign a specific value to the level of inflammation and therefore indicate exactly how treatment is working.
 Others say it’s only useful if it’s really high or very low.
+It is also helpful for physicians to differentiate the joint pain due to RA from other cause of pain such as fibromyalgia.
 Talk to your rheumatologist about the role Vectra may play in your treatment.

 9. Other ways to measure RA activity